Ellis Rowan: Queensland Museum Collection

-In spite of the spectacular botanical paintings, Ellis Rowan is also good at depicting animals and insects.
+In addition to her spectacular botanical paintings, Ellis Rowan also created detailed depictions of animals and insects, particularly in her New Guinea bird and butterfly series.
 The series about New Guinea bird and butterfly drawings are her major exploration into animal paintings.
 One-third of Ellis’ paintings which collected in the Queensland Museum were illustrated plenty of species of animal, such as beetles, butterflies, snakes and dragonflies.
 These insects or animals in Ellis’ works probably added later after the plants, because most of Ellis paintings finished indoor and the flower was often picked by herself or given to her by the local people. it has been questioned that whether the representation of these real species was accurate in their context.
 It is probably that Ellis combined plants and insects at random, without thinking carefully about the relationship between them.
 Ellis’ interest with animals was derived from her early experience with her family, as recollected by her niece Lady Casey:

 ‘She had inherited the interest of her grandfather John Cotton not only in flora and fauna but in insects and even reptiles; she enjoyed the accident of life, the fusion of one aspect of nature with another. … Some of our family, the Le Souefs, actually had a feeling for shakes.
 They liked running their warm fingers over those long cold exquisite bodies.’